gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 ## Model training

-We train with a simple PyTorch optimization loop, minimizing the average negative log-likelihood over all observed ratings.
-The bulk of the math is captured in the `forward` method below.
-To ensure user reliabilities remain positive, we optimize in log-space, learning $\log \alpha_u$ instead of $\alpha_u$ for each user.
+We train with a simple PyTorch optimization loop, minimizing the average negative log-likelihood over batches of observed ratings.
+The bulk of the math is captured in the `forward()` method and the rest is either plumbing or handled by PyTorch.

 ```python
 from torch import Tensor